Characterizations of symplectic polar spaces: Regular pairs and centric triads

+Note that in the previous proof we have exploited only the following seemingly weaker version of $(B)$:

+\begin{itemize} \item[$(B')$] Let $H$ be a hyperplane of $\cS$ and suppose that $H$ arises from an embedding of $\cS$.
+If $H\supseteq\{a,b\}^\perp$ then $H$ contains a generator of $\cS$. \end{itemize} When $\rk(\cS) > 2$ every hyperplane of $\cS$ arises from an embedding of $\cS$ (Shult \cite[7.8.4]{S}).
+In this case $(B')$ is just the same as $(B)$.
+Let $\rk(\cS) = 2$.
+In this case Theorem 1 of \cite{CGP} implies that all hyperplanes of $\cS$ other than ovoids arise from an embedding of $\cS$.
+However $\cS$ might admit ovoids which do not arise from any embedding of $\cS$.
+One might believe that in this case $(B')$ is weaker than $(B)$, but it isn't, as the proof of Theorem \ref{B2} shows.
+So, the following holds.

-\begin{corollary} Let $n = 2$ and assume that $\cS$ is embeddable.
+\begin{corollary} Let $\rk(\cS) = 2$ and assume that $\cS$ is embeddable.
 Suppose that no classical ovoid of $\cS$ contains the trace of two non-collinear points of $\cS$.
 Then the same holds true for all ovoids of $\cS$, even non-classical ones.
-In particular, if $\cS$ admits no classical ovoids, then no ovoid of $\cS$ exists which contains the trace of two points of $\cS$. \end{corollary}
+In particular, if $\cS$ admits no classical ovoids, then no ovoid of $\cS$ contains the trace of two non-collinear points. \end{corollary} The last claim of this corollary follows from the fact that, if $\cS$ admits no classical ovoids, then property $(B')$ is vacuous, hence trivially satisfied.

-\begin{remark} The hypothesis that $\cS$ is embeddable cannot be dropped from Proposition~\ref{B12}.
-For instance, assume $n = 2$.
-Non-embeddable generalized quadrangle exist where $(B)$ holds but not all triads are centric.
-For instance, $(B)$ holds in the dual of $H_4(2^2)$ (Example~\ref{ABC ex1}) but not all of its triads are centric.
-Also, let $\cS = P(W_3(q), x)$ with $q$ odd (Example~\ref{ABC ex2}).
-Then $(B)$ holds in $\cal S$.
-All triads of $W_3(q)$ are centric and most of them admit just one center.
-Let $y_1, y_2, y_3 \in W_3(q)\setminus x^\perp$ form a triad with a unique center $z$ and suppose that $z\perp x$.
-Then $\{y_1, y_2, y_3\}$ has no center in $\cS$.
-Similarly, $(B)$ trivially holds in every non-embeddable polar space of rank $3$ but in none of them all triads are centric (see below, Examples~\ref{Bb1} and~\ref{Bb2}). \end{remark}
+Turning back to Theorem \ref{B2}, the hypothesis that $\cS$ is embeddable cannot be dropped from it, as the following examples show.